 Start with a facial tool

-“By spending just five or 10 minutes with a face roller or microcurrent device, you’ll be amazed at how radiant your skin looks before applying any makeup,” says Dubroff.
+“By spending just five or 10 minutes with a face roller or microcurrent device, you’ll be amazed at how radiant your skin looks before applying makeup,” says Dubroff.
 “It stimulates blood flow and gets the juices flowing – and when you start applying makeup from that place, as opposed to where your skin looks cold, it makes a big difference.”
-Depending on how much time she has, Dubroff alternates between ReFa face rollers (“they’re very high-quality and you don’t have to charge them”) and NuFace and Ziip Beauty for micro and nanocurrent stimulation.
+Depending on how much time she has, Dubroff alternates between ReFa face rollers (“They’re very high-quality and you don’t have to charge them”) and NuFace and Ziip Beauty for micro- and nanocurrent stimulation.
 For more lasting benefits, she suggests using the two types of tools on alternate days, a few times a week.
 “The trick with any tool is to always move it in an up-and-out motion, never down.”

 Mix and match textures

 The key to youthful-looking blush is to keep it on the apples of the cheeks.
 “Do a big cheesy smile and you’ll see exactly where you want to apply it,” says Dubroff.
 “Avoid taking it too close to your nose and those crinkles by the eye.”
 Just as important is to stick to cream-based formulas and to ensure the edges of your flush are diffused.
-To add staying power, you can follow with a light dusting of a powder blush in a matching or similar shade to set color in place.
-“A gentle amount of contour is not a bad thing, either,” says Dubroff.
+To add staying power, you can follow with a light dusting of powder blush in a matching or similar shade to set the color in place.
+“A gentle amount of contour is not a bad thing, either,” she says.
 “If you want to subtly carve out your cheekbones, sweep color along the bone, just under the cheeks; if you have freckles, match them with your contour shade – they’re the ideal tone.”

 Avoid hard lines